LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Proposed Methodology

 \paragraph{Safe regime and non-interference} If $s(z,u_\theta)\le 0$, then $\mathcal{L}_v(z,u_\theta)=0$ and $\nabla_\theta \mathcal{L}_v=0$ at that sample, so the actor gradient reduces to the standard SAC gradient.
 Thus, the Lyapunov term does not affect reward maximization in regions where the sufficient decrease condition already holds.

 \paragraph{Remark (model mismatch)} The stability statement \eqref{eqn:exp_stab_z} holds for the EDMD surrogate dynamics.
-For the true nonlinear system, an additional approximation-error analysis is required to translate surrogate decrease into true decrease; nevertheless, the proposed algorithm guarantees that learning updates act to decrease the surrogate Lyapunov violation, and whenever \eqref{eqn:dec_a_norm} is satisfied (e.g., empirically over a region), exponential stability of the lifted surrogate closed-loop follows directly.
+For the true nonlinear system, an additional approximation-error analysis is required to translate surrogate decrease into true decrease; nevertheless, the proposed algorithm guarantees that learning updates act to decrease the surrogate Lyapunov violation, and whenever \eqref{eqn:dec_a_norm} is satisfied empirically, stability of the lifted surrogate closed-loop follows.
+The surrogate-vs-true gap grows with state dimension and tracking aggressiveness, which explains the modest return cost observed on high-dimensional tracking tasks (Section~\ref{sec:Results}).

+\paragraph{Remark (time-varying reference and CLF scope)} In this work the CLF is quadratic and time-invariant, meaning it measures the instantaneous tracking error against a fixed equilibrium in lifted coordinates.
+For aggressive time-varying trajectories, the moving reference introduces an effective forcing term in the error dynamics that a time-invariant CLF cannot fully accommodate, resulting in a small but unavoidable return cost on tracking tasks.
+This motivates future work on time-varying or learned-residual CLF designs for trajectory tracking.

 \paragraph{Remark (Error-State Formulation in EDMD and Lyapunov Analysis)} In this work, the state used for EDMD identification and Lyapunov evaluation is the \emph{tracking error} rather than the raw state.
 Specifically, we define the error state